JetBrains/sbt-tc-logger/README.md

 SBT TeamCity logger
 =============

-This plugin extends SBT standard output and add messages that TeamCity build server can use to improve build result presentation.
+This plugin extends SBT standard output with service messages that TeamCity build server uses to present build results.

 You don't need this plugin if you use [TeamCity SBT runner](https://github.com/JetBrains/tc-sbt-runner) with 'Auto' installation mode.